photkosee/smart-trip/README.md

 ### Hydration
 Once I tried to implement an authentication slice that retrieves data from `localStorage` and uses it in a component, this issue arose.
 Since `localStorage` cannot be accessed from the server side, it caused a content mismatch between the client and server.
 The issue can easily be solved by dynamically importing the component using `next/dynamic`, which provides the option to disable server-side rendering.
 I did this for the `Header` component; however, next time, I'll try working with cookies, as that approach doesn't have this issue.
 Additionally, having the header render last is not ideal in my opinion.

+### Image Component from Next.js
+Next.js has its own way to optimize images for performance by lazy loading and automatically resizing images based on device size.
+However, this native component doesn't seem to work properly when loading images from a third party, such as Google Photos in this case.
+It only works if you set the `unoptimized` prop, but then what's the point of using this image component if it cannot perform its intended function?
+It does work fine with static images.